 Yvonne chose to use the, today well known, Crestani Family Crest to honour the family and the Mission “Better Outcomes for Cancer Patients”.

-Yvonne began organising the first of many Garden Parties at their home, designed to increase awareness of cancer and to raise funds for cancer research and further education of Radiation Therapists.
-This would ultimately advance techniques in cancer treatments and potentially save lives here on the Central Coast.
+Yvonne began organising the first of many Garden Parties at her home, designed to increase awareness of cancer and to raise funds for cancer research and further education of Radiation Therapists.

 [0:00:04] Trying to be a wife and a carer at the same time, that imprints on your emotions for a long time.
 I’m Yvonne Crestani.
 I was the recipient of a nursing scholarship back in 1969 and this is one way for me to pay back if you like.

 [0:00:27] My husband was the chief radiotherapist at St Vincent’s hospital in Sydney.
 I was married to him for 48 years and I’m a registered nurse.
 Even though my husband worked treating patients cancer patients for 40 years, he unfortunately died of cancer himself.
 I nursed him at home.
 We did everything we could.
 He had surgery and radiation chemotherapy he had every part of treatment that was available at the time and he died within 10 months of his diagnosis.